Rexel: Rexel Group

 The Pinault Group acquired CDME in December 1990 and became its main shareholder.
 The electrical equipment distribution subsidiary accounted for 38% of the Pinault Group's total sales.
 CDME was then the leading distributor of electrical equipment in France (30% market share), Belgium and Portugal.

 In June 1993, CDME joined forces with Groupelec Distribution.
 That is when the group took on the name Rexel.

 In the 1990s, the group continued to strengthen its business in France, Europe and the United States.
 The company re-centered its operations on the distribution of electrical equipment.
-Indeed, in 1988 it had sold most of its professional electronics distribution interests and in 1994 it separated from its subsidiary GDFI, France's largest distributor of industrial supplies.
+In 1988, it had sold most of its professional electronics distribution interests and in 1994 it separated from its subsidiary GDFI, France's largest distributor of industrial supplies.

 The group's subsidiaries gradually adopted the Rexel brand identity abroad.
 Willcox and Gibbs in the United States became Rexel Inc. in 1995; Rexel Italia was born in 2000 from the merger of 10 Italian subsidiaries; and the first joint venture was formed in China under the name Rexel Hailongxing.